Gewerd-Strauss/AudioSwitcher/README.md

 # AudioSwitcher
- Small script to quickly change the active audio devices
+Small script to quickly change the active audio devices.
+This is a work-in progress.